pallets/flask/docs/patterns/packages.rst

 If you want to refer to the templates you just have to prefix it with the name of the module.
 So for the admin it would be ``render_template('admin/list_items.html')`` and so on.
-It is not possible to refer to templates without the prefixed modlue name.
+It is not possible to refer to templates without the prefixed module name.
 This is explicit unlike URL rules.